You can open any map stored in any mobile map package, that was created by any of the following workflows:

 You can open the map directly from a mobile map package file (created by ArcGIS Pro) or from a mobile map package directory (created by the preplanned or on-demand workflows).
 To create the mobile map package object, pass the mobile map package file path or directory to the AGSMobileMapPackage constructor.
-Load the mobile map package and obtain a map from its collection of maps.
-Passing the map to the mapview will initiate loading the map, its layers, and data.
+Load the mobile map package and access its collection of maps.
+Passing the map to the map view will initiate loading the map, its layers, and data.

 After loading the map, its metadata is accessible using the AGSMap.item property.
 In some situations, you may want to access the metadata from the mobile map package without loading the map itself.
 You can access this from the MobileMapPackage.item property.